Big wave surfing exists on its own plane of extremes—where the raw power of the ocean meets the daring spirit of a select group of surfers.

 But why is it called Jaws?

-The story goes that surfers John Roberson, John Lemus, and John Potterick were surfing the break in 1975 and suddenly saw a drastic change in the waves to the biggest they’ve seen.
-The nickname comes after the film Jaws—comparing the unpredictability to a shark attack
+The story goes that surfers John Roberson, John Lemus, and John Potterick were surfing the break in 1975 and suddenly saw a drastic change in the waves to the biggest they've seen.
+The nickname comes after the film Jaws—comparing the unpredictability to a shark attack.

-3. Mavericks: California’s Coastal Colossus
+3. Mavericks: California's Coastal Colossus of Big Wave Surfing

-Next up is Northern California, home to Mavericks, another world-renowned big wave surfing spot.
+Next up is Northern California, home to Mavericks, another world-famous big wave surfing spot.
 Located just north of Half Moon Bay, Mavericks has even been featured in several films and documentaries such as Riding Giants and Chasing Mavericks.

 4. Cortes Bank: The Hidden Behemoth